andrewnjoo/Movie-App/README.md

 1. client - a web application built with React and Redux
 1. server - an Express server that provides an API for the client

+## Deployment

+Movie App's frontend was deployed on Vercel for simple React deployment and the backend on Railway for deployment management.

 ## Technologies Used

 ### Client